keatura/my-ordinary-vault-md/Andefaelt/Setting/Technology/Airships.md

 Airships in Andefaelt are used for almost everything related to inter-island travel.
-Whether it be shipping,
+Whether it be shipping, warfare, transport or anything else under the sun of large scale movement.

+Naming conventions for ships in Andefaelt is very dependent on the nation it is from.
+First of all, civilian ships generally do not have prefixes.
+So names may consist of simple names like "Constellation" and "Beaver", though all ships are required to fly large flags of their origin on their mast.
+Meanwhile, ships owned by a country or flying under a military are given a prefix for identification.